ungoldman/gh-release/README.md

   repo: 'gh-release',
   owner: 'ungoldman',
   endpoint: 'https://api.github.com', // for GitHub enterprise, use http(s)://hostname/api/v3
-  proxy: true // true will use environment variables, or string to specify a specific address }
+  proxy: true // true will use environment variables
+}

 // options can also be just an empty object